Tutorial 2: An Introduction to Data Cleaning

 So, let’s get started!

 First, we need to find the rows in our dataset that contain missing data (i.e. blank cells).
-There are a few ways to do this.
-You can apply conditional formatting to “color” blank cells so they’re more visually noticeable, or you can apply a filter to each column in your dataset and filter for “blanks.”
-We’re going to use the filter method.
+There are a few ways to do this but we’re going to use the filter method.

 Note: This is different to what we did in the previous step.
 In the previous step, we wanted to find entire blank rows that had been left behind when we deleted our duplicate rows.
 Now, we want to find individual blank cells within rows that otherwise contain data.